KratosMultiphysics/Kratos/applications/CoSimulationApplication/README.md

   - [Convergence Criteria](python_scripts/convergence_criteria)
   - [Predictors](python_scripts/predictors)

-- Besides the above mentioned functionalities the modular design of the application makes it straight forward to add a new or customized version of e.g. a ConvergenceAccelerator.
-It is not necessary to have those custom python scripts inside the _CoSimulationApplication_, it is sufficient that they are in a directory that is included in the _PYTHONPATH_ (e.g. the working directory).

 - Support for MPI parallelization.
 This is independent of whether or not the ued solvers support/run in MPI.

 - Coupling of Kratos <=> Kratos without overhead since the same database is used and data duplication is avoided.